-- 1) Direct Impacts of the Aging Population - SCHEV serves Virginia's senior citizens directly by providing information in two basic areas: general constituent inquiries and guidance regarding the Senior Citizens' Education Act.
+1) Direct Impacts of the Aging Population

+• SCHEV serves Virginia's senior citizens directly by providing information in two basic areas: general constituent inquiries and guidance regarding the Senior Citizens' Education Act.

 SCHEV receives approximately 15 inquiries each year regarding the Senior Citizens' Education Act.
 This law states that: "A senior citizen shall be permitted, under regulations as may be prescribed by the State Council of Higher Education: (i) To register for and enroll in courses as a full-time or part-time student for academic credit if such senior citizen had a taxable individual income not exceeding \$15,000 for Virginia income tax purposes for the year preceding the year in which enrollment is sought; (ii) To register for and audit courses offered for academic credit; and (iii) To register for and enroll in courses not offered for academic credit in any state institution of higher education in this Commonwealth.
-Such senior citizen shall pay no tuition or fees except fees established for the purpose of paying for course materials, such as laboratory fees, but shall be subject to the admission requirements of the institution and a determination by the institution of its ability to offer the course or courses for which the senior citizen registers.
-The State Council of Higher Education shall establish procedures to ensure that tuition-paying students are accommodated in courses before senior citizens participating in this program are enrolled.
-However, the state institutions of higher education may make individual exceptions to these procedures when the senior citizen has completed seventy-five percent of the requirements for a degree."
+Such senior citizen shall pay no tuition or fees except fees established for the purpose of paying for course materials, such as laboratory fees, but shall be subject to the admission requirements of the institution of a determination by the institution of its ability to offer the course or courses for which the senior citizen searcommodated in courses before senior citizen sparticipating in this program are enrolled.
+However, the state institutions of higher educations of higher educations of these procedures when the senior citizen has completed seventy-five percent of the requirements for a degree."